Ibenammou/Ibenammou/README.md

 ## I'm an embedded systems learner 💻

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other learners

 ### Connect with me:
 <!--